P.16 Chapter Summary

 - Accuracy:

-- Example: A measuring cylinder reading exactly 50 cm³ when it contains 50 cm³ of liquid.
+Example: A measuring cylinder accurately reading 50 cm³ when it contains exactly 50 cm³. - Precision:

 Constructing Results Tables